Freezing of the Lattice in the Kagome Lattice Heisenberg Antiferromagnet Zn-barlowite ZnCu$_3$(OD)$_6$FBr

 In Fig.1 and 2(a-b), we present the crystal structure of Zn-barlowite and representative $^{79}$Br NQR lineshapes.
-We refer readers to Supplemental Materials \cite{SuppMat} for the entire $^{79,81}$Br and $^{63,65}$Cu NQR lineshapes.
+We refer readers to \cite{WangNatPhys2021} and Supplemental Materials \cite{SuppMat} for the entire $^{79,81}$Br and $^{63,65}$Cu NQR lineshapes.
 We summarize the temperature dependence of the main peak frequency $^{79}\nu_{Q}^{Main}$ in Fig.3(a).
-Above 100~K, we found $^{79}\nu_{Q}^{Main} \gtrsim 28.8$~MHz, accompanied by two additional small humps at $^{79}\nu_{Q}^{A} \simeq 28.3$~MHz and $^{79}\nu_{Q}^{B} \simeq 29.4$~MHz.
+Above 100~K, we found $^{79}\nu_{Q}^{Main} \gtrsim 28.8$~MHz, accompanied by two additional small humps at $^{79}\nu_{Q}^{A} \simeq 28.2$~MHz and $^{79}\nu_{Q}^{B} \simeq 29.4$~MHz \cite{SuppMat}.
 NQR is a local probe, and this indicates that at least three slightly different structural environments exist for $^{79}$Br sites.
-We previously identified three sets of $^{2}$D \cite{Imai2011} and $^{17}$O \cite{Fu2015} NMR signals for deuterated herbertsmithite as the main, the nearest neighbor (nn), and the twice more abundant next nearest neighbor (nnn) sites of the interlayer Cu$^{2+}$ defects occupying the Zn$^{2+}$ sites.
+We previously identified three sets of $^{2}$D \cite{Imai2011} and $^{17}$O \cite{Fu2015} NMR signals for deuterated herbertsmithite as the main, the nearest neighbor (nn), and the twice more abundant next nearest neighbor sites of the interlayer Cu$^{2+}$ defects occupying the Zn$^{2+}$ sites.
 In analogy, we tentatively assign the small hump A and more prominent hump B as the nn and nnn sites, respectively.

-In Fig.3(b), we summarize the temperature dependence of the integrated intensity $I_{30\mu s}$ of the $^{79}$Br NQR lineshape measured with a fixed pulse separation time $\tau=30$~$\mu$s.
+In Fig.3(b), we summarize the temperature dependence of the intensity $I_{30\mu s}$ of the $^{79}$Br NQR lineshape integrated between 27~MHz and 31~MHz, measured with a fixed pulse separation time $\tau=30$~$\mu$s.
 Also plotted in Fig.~3(b) are the integrated intensity $I_\text{o}$ in the limit of $2\tau =0$~$\mu$s, estimated from the extrapolation of the transverse spin echo decay curves $M(2\tau)$ at the main peak presented in Fig.2 (c)-(d).
 The temperature dependence of $^{79}1/T_2$ determined from $M(2\tau)$ at $^{79}\nu_{Q}^{Main}$ is summarized in Fig.3(c).
 We confirmed that $^{79}1/T_1$ and $^{79}1/T_2$ measured at the hump A and B are comparable to the main peak's at 200~K.

 The $^{79}$Br NQR signals are gradually wiped out below $\sim150$~K. The signals begin to reemerge below 75~K, followed by quick saturation at $\sim50$~K as $^{79}1/T_{2}$ slows down.
-Notice that the main peak intensity $M(2\tau=0)$ extrapolated to $2\tau=0$ is conserved between $\sim280$~K and below 50~K as shown in Fig.\ 2(c-d), but the integrated intensity above 200~K in Fig.\ 3(b) is too small by a factor of $\sim2$ compared with below 50~K. This is probably because some $^{79}$Br sites, perhaps at the high and low frequency ends of the lineshapes, have strongly enhanced $^{79}1/T_{2}$, making them undetectable.
+Notice that the main peak intensity $M(2\tau=0)$ extrapolated to $2\tau=0$ is conserved between $\sim280$~K and below 50~K as shown in Fig.\ 2(c-d), but the integrated intensity above 200~K in Fig.\ 3(b) is too small by a factor of $\sim2$ compared with below 50~K.